 “According to Shane Bettenhausen, the form that Reich originally took “isn’t there anymore.”
 Whether this means it’s changed genre, altered its sexy, over-the-top themes, or something else, remains to be seen.
 The studio working on it merged with a browser-based free-to-play dev called True Games.”

 In the end, the chaotic development and cancellation of Reich is due to inexperience.
 The development studio had never worked on AAA games before, same thing for the publisher, quite modest in its previous productions, which had suddenly decided this change of market without knowing what it required.
-Interestingly, many of the people who worked on the game were on their first try for a AAA game at this time,it was even, for others, their first game at all in the industry.
-As five ex-developers concluded on why it failed:
+Interestingly, many of the people who worked on the game were on their first try for a AAA game at this time,it was even, for others, their first game at all in the industry, as an anonymous developer wrote: